Whey vs Casein Protein: Which is Better for You?

 Advantages

-- Slow absorption: Provides sustained amino acid release, preventing muscle catabolism.
+- Slow digestibility: Provides a sustained release of amino acids, preventing muscle catabolism.

-- Strong anti-catabolic effect: Supports muscles overnight or during long periods without food.
+- Strong anti-catabolic effect: Supports muscles throughout the night or long periods without food.

-- Feeling of fullness: Can help with appetite control.
+- Feeling of fullness: Can help control appetite.

 Disadvantages